m50/lydiamichelle.com/README.md

 ## License and Copyright

 All rights reserved.

+© Copyright for the website belongs and all related code to Marisa Clardy.
-Copyright belongs to Marisa Clardy for the express purpose of the website, while all artwork displayed on the website belongs solely to Lydia Michelle Clardy.
+© Copyright for all artwork displayed on the website belongs solely to Lydia Michelle Clardy.
+Only those with write access to this repository may use or redistribute anything within the repository without express permission, except for in the cases of utilities or artwork as described in the above section.